logo

 Grand Central Terminal - a massive transportation hub that features impressive architecture, many eateries, and several shops

-Greenacre Park - a small but attractive green space/park with a photogenic waterfall
+Greenacre Park - a small but attractive green space/park with a man-made but pretty waterfall

 World's Largest Chessboard - a roadside attraction of a giant chessboard on the side of a building; bring chess/checkers and play on tables